cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ## CRUD operations
 The main CRUD (create, read, update & delete) operations in KV are defined as methods on the `Deno.Kv` class: `set()`(create & update), `get()` (read) and `delete()` (delete).

+Working code that demonstrates CRUD operations can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/crud.ts).

 All CRUD operations on Deno KV start with a connection to the KV database which is done with a simple call to `Deno.openKv()`:
 ```ts